Readiness Checklist: How to Get Started with E‑Signatures Right Now

 - Beginner’s Guide to Electronic Signature: An essential introduction to offering signatures in electronic form, this guide covers foundational information about how it works, creating paperless processes, validating signer’s identity, document management and archiving, signing on a mobile device, and more.

 - eSignature Legality Guide: Learn key regulatory information governing the use of electronic signatures in countries around the world, including eIDAS in the European Union, Uniform Electronic Transactions Act (UETA), and the Electronic Signatures in Global and National Commerce Act (ESIGN) in the United States.

 - OneSpan Community Portal: Join our Community Portal for full documentation, code shares, developer forums, and everything else you need to make the most of OneSpan Sign.

 - OneSpan Sign Support Center: Access our collection of how-to videos, step-by-step instructions, and FAQs to help you make the most of OneSpan Sign in our Support Center.
 The Support Center is an excellent way to learn and adopt new features of OneSpan Sign as they are released.

 - Live Weekly Training: The Customer Success Team at OneSpan hosts live training for OneSpan customers and their development teams to cover common issues when implementing OneSpan Sign.
 In addition, our team is available to an individual training session arranged with your team.

-- OneSpan Developer Blogs: Each week, OneSpan publishes a blog article written especially for developers to explain new features, provide implementation guidance, and other technical information.
+- OneSpan Developer Blogs: Bi-weekly, OneSpan publishes a blog article written especially for developers to explain new features, provide implementation guidance, and other technical information.

 - Connectors: OneSpan supports pre-built e-signature connectors for many of the business apps organizations use everyday, including Pega, Guidewire, Laserfische, Finastra, and more.